szczyglis-dev/py-gpt/docs/source/modes.rst

 Source: https://cdn.openai.com/new-and-improved-embedding-model/draft-20221214a/vectors-3.svg

-To index your files, simply copy or upload them into the ``data`` directory and initiate indexing (embedding) by clicking the ``Index all`` button, or right-click on a file and select ``Embed into index``.
+To index your files, copy or upload them into the active ``data`` directory and initiate indexing (embedding) by clicking the ``Index all`` button, or right-click on a file and select ``Embed into index``.
+The active data directory is normally ``<profile workdir>/data``; when the current conversation belongs to a project with a custom workdir, the project's directory is used instead.
 Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the ``Chat with Files (LlamaIndex, inline)`` plugin.

 Built-in file loaders: